orkhasnat/sql-writeups/SQLZoo/congestion-charging.md

 create view scott.tmp as
 select camera.id,
 	coalesce(hour(image.whn),-1) as hour,-- do i need coalesce? case when camera.perim is null then "INTERNAL" else camera.perim
 	end as perim
 from gisq.image right join gisq.camera
 	on camera.id = image.camera;
 ---
 select id,perim,max(cnt)
 from (
-	select *,count(hour) as cnt
+	select *, count(hour) as cnt
 	from scott.tmp
 	group by id,hour
 ) as tt